drupol/nix-oracle-db/README.md

 ## Usage

-The only exposed package of this flake is `oracledb`, there's also a `default` overlay.
+The only exposed package of this flake is `oracle-database`, there's also a `default` overlay.

 ## Status

-Not working yet, see Discourse issue @ https://discourse.nixos.org/t/packaging-oracle-database-23c/38697
+Basic binaries are working!
+I don't like the current implementation, I hope I will find a better solution in the upcoming days.

 ## Useful links